blackout1208/challenge/README.md

 # Data model

 ## Persisting user answers
-To save users info in the database I would create table named user_answers with 3 columns:
+To save users info in the database, I would create a table named user_answers with 3 columns:
 1. question_id // FK - questions.id
 2. user_id
 3. answer

-On the web side, I would create a function to generate a unique identifier for the session and save it as a cookie.
-For every answer the user would give, we would request a new API endpoint with the request body holding question_id, user_id, and the answer to record it in the newly created table user_answers.
+I would create a function to generate a unique identifier for the session and save it as a cookie on the web side.
+For every user's answer, we would request a new API endpoint with the request body holding question_id, user_id, and the answer to recording it in the newly created table user_answers.

-## Changes in data model
+## Changes in the data model
 I would adjust the options node in the question model.
 Instead of a string with all answers divided by a comma, an array with an option in each position would prevent data manipulation (splif of a string) on the frontend (cleaner code);

 # Infrastructure